Validating UTM tracking in FastStore

 __ofid=

 and save it.
-For example, with you see the following,__ofid=a1b2c2x4y5z
+For example, if you see the following,__ofid=a1b2c2x4y5z

 , copy onlya1b2c2x4y5z